We are committed to enhance the welfare of farm animals in Poland

 Uncontrolled proliferation

-The birth rate amongst dogs is very high since they are usually not castrated.
-The female dog on the chain is impregnated by the neighbouring free roaming dog.
-Her owner will most likely kill or abandon the puppies after they have been born.
+The birth rate amongst those dogs is very high since they are usually not spayed or neutered.
+Female dogs on chains are often impregnated by the neighbouring free roaming dogs.
+Frequently, the owners kill or abandon the puppies after birth.
 On a regular basis, residents or woodland walkers draw our attention to groups of puppies.

 Helping dogs since 2010